MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 This article will cover the information needed to enable the three workflows listed above.
 The information will be specific to the **platform-dependent** Windows 10 implementation of the Address Sanitizer.
 This documentation is meant to supplement the excellent documentation from [Google, Apple, and GCC](#Google,-Apple-and-GCC-documentation) already published.

 > [!NOTE] Current support is limited to x86 and x64 on Windows 10.
 Please [send us feedback](https://aka.ms/feedback/suggest?space=62) on what you would like to see in future releases.
-Your feedback would help us prioritize other sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.
+Your feedback would help us prioritize other sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=undefined, or -fsanitize=hwaddress.

 ## Using the Address Sanitizer from a Developer Command Prompt

-Compile with `-fsanitize=address` to enable Address Sanitizer.
+Compile with `-fsanitize=address` to enable compiling for the Address Sanitizer runtime.
 The compiler flag `-fsanitize=address` is compatible with all existing C++ or C optimization levels (for example, `/Od`, `/O1`, `/O2`, `/O2 /GL` and `PGO`).
 The flag works with static and dynamic CRTs (for example, `/MD`, `/MDd`, `/MT`, and `/MTd`).
 The flag works with creating an EXE or a DLL.
 Debug information is required for optimal formatting of call stacks.
-In this example, `/Zi` is explicitly passed.
+In the example below, `cl -fsanitize=address-/Zi` is passed on the command line.

-The Address Sanitizer libraries (.lib files) will be linked for you.
+The Address Sanitizer libraries (.lib files) will automatically be linked for you.
 For more detail, and for guidelines on partitioned build systems, see [building to target the Address Sanitizer runtime](./asan-building.md).

 ### Example - basic global buffer overflow